jiang18/mph/docs/docs/examples.md

 1. Make a new phenotype file and a new covariate file for a pair of traits.
 2. Make 15 GRMs (three for each chromosome) and two residual covariance matrices for a pair of traits.
 3. Run REML using a GRM list file like [this](https://github.com/jiang18/mph/blob/main/examples/QTL-MAS-2012/bivar.chr.grms.txt).
-4. Interpret the VC estimates.
+4. Compute the genetic correlation estimates from the VC estimates.

 ```sh
 mkdir bivarREML